torbenmoeller/highscore/README.md

 * Scores are sorted lexically

 # ToDo
+* Configuration
-* Automate build with Github Actions
+* Automate build with GitHub Actions
 * Publish container
 * Setup AWS environment with terraform
 * Deploy to EKS
 * Unit tests
-* Run Postman in Github Action with Newman
+* Run Postman in GitHub Action with Newman
+* Fill generated OpenApi with description and default values
 * Authentication
 * Fill this ReadMe
 * Opensource Licenses